mingjiezhao/mingjiezhao.github.io/_posts/2020-11-14-Musk-COVID19-test.md

 **Two lessons learned from this analysis:**
 * The general "accuracy" of the test depends on the prevalence, since it sets the prior probability in the calculation.
 * If you test positive for some uncommon disease (small prevalence in population), it's likely that your doctor to ask you for a second test to confirm.
-It's possible that Pr(have disease\|one test positive)=0.6 but Pr(have disease\|one test positive)>0.9.
+It's possible that Pr(have disease\|one positive test)=0.6 but Pr(have disease\|two positive tests)>0.9.
 I kind of show the idea in the calculation above.

 I hope this blog can help you understand better in terms of evaluating the test results.
 Enjoy using Bayesian and stay healthy!